stephengold/V-Sport/README.md

 It contains 2 sub-projects:

-1. lib: the V-Sport graphics engine
+1. lib: the V-Sport graphics engine (a single JVM runtime library)
 2. apps: demos, tutorial examples, and non-automated test software

 Complete source code (in [Java]) is provided under